ddmitov/perl-executing-browser/doc/perl-scripts-api.md

-# Perl Executing Browser QtWebEngine - Perl Scripts API
+# Perl Executing Browser - Perl Scripts API

 Every Perl script run by PEB must have a JavaScript configuration object with an arbitrary object name and fixed-name object properties.
 The name of the JavaScript configuration object with a ``.script`` extension forms a pseudo link used to start the corresponding Perl script.